cuba/PiuPiu/README.md

     // such as something heavy like markdown parsing. return self.enrich(post: post)
 }).join({ enrichedPost -> ResponseFuture<User> in
-    // Joins a future with another one return self.fetchUser(forId: post.userId) }).response({ enrichedPost, user in
+    // Joins a future with another one returning both results return self.fetchUser(forId: post.userId) }).response({ enrichedPost, user in
     // The final response callback includes all the transformations and